schwarzwals/traumhaus/content/blog/:weberhaus_beratung.md

 toc: false
 ---

-Few words about the guys who helped us start this journey.
+Few words about the guys who helped us to start this journey.<br>
 <a href="https://www.weberhaus.de/bauforum-in-offenburg-hohberg/" target="_blank">Alexander Fuchs</a>, WeberHaus advisor/salesman.
 A super down to earth guy.
-Well prepared from the first appointment.
+Well prepared from the very first appointment.
+Open minded.

+Price is what you pay.
+Value is what you get.

 ![Example image](/images/bauforum_team.jpg)